ugoviti/izpbx/README.md

 - Unpredictable network interface order when running in Multi-Tenant mode.
 As workaround used, the network interface name must be named in lexical order. refs:
   - https://gist.github.com/jfellus/cfee9efc1e8e1baf9d15314f16a46eca
   - https://github.com/moby/moby/issues/20179
-- By default FreePBX use Signature Checking for modules packages, but this make very high deplays when reloading FreePBX, so by default is been disabled. refs:
+- By default FreePBX use Signature Checking for modules packages, but this make very high delays when reloading FreePBX, so by default is been disabled. refs:
   - https://issues.freepbx.org/browse/FREEPBX-20559

 # Quick reference